San Diego Nursing Home Sexual Abuse Attorney

 Sexual abuse in nursing homes in California is increasing.
 Sexual contact without consent and violent or forced sexual contact constitutes abuse.
 Elder sexual abuse can range from unwanted touching to rape.

 Many seniors with moderate to severe dementia lack the mental ability to consent to sexual contact.
 Although the elder’s body is that of an adult, their brain may be more like that of a child, due to the ravages of Alzheimer’s disease and dementia.
 Many nursing home residents are weak, defenseless, and, unfortunately, often easy prey for sexual predators.
 Elderly residents can be sexually abused by another resident, a visitor to the facility, or an employee.

 Sexual abuse can be accompanied by other forms of abuse, including emotional and physical abuse.
-This makes it extremely important to contact a knowledgeable San Diego elder abuse attorney like Joel Bryant.
-He and his team will take swift action by reaching out to the authorities to ensure your elder is no longer in harm’s way.
-Responding now could be the difference between a happy and healthy existence for your loved one, and serious trauma or even death.
+This makes it extremely important to contact a knowledgeable attorney.
+We will take swift action by reaching out to the authorities to ensure your elder is no longer in harm’s way.
+Responding now could be the difference between a happy and healthy existence for your loved one and serious trauma or even death.